electron/electron/docs/api/navigation-history.md

 * `offset` Integer

-Navigates to the specified offset from the "current entry".
+Navigates to the specified offset from the current entry.

 #### `navigationHistory.length()`